Academic Information & Support

 Directed Self-Choice and Impact on Academic Status

-Sussex has embraced a practice of directed self-choice whereby students are encouraged, through guided conversations with an advisor, to best determine their readiness for college-level course work.
+Sussex has embraced a practice of directed self-choice whereby students are encouraged, through guided conversations with an advisor, to best determine their readiness for college-level coursework.
 Students should be aware that developmental courses exist and are available to help strengthen skills and encourage academic success.
 Students who find themselves struggling in core-level college courses may wish to consider these as an option to build the requisite mathematical and critical reading, thinking, and writing skills that are necessary for success in all college-level courses.

 Policy updated December 2020.
 This policy differs from the Financial Aid Satisfactory Academic Progress (FASAP) policy.